PandaWei/3-Jekyll/_posts/2016-06-01-enable-serial-console.markdown

 # grub2-mkconfig -o /boot/grub2/grub.cfg

 After rebooting the guest it is possible to access the serial console using the virsh console command.
+If you want to debug host kernel by serial, the setting is the same as above.

 Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll’s dedicated Help repository][jekyll-help].